- Flexible seating and cargo options

 Standard features include air conditioning, an 8-inch screen, Bluetooth connectivity, powered front seats, USB/iPod port, and cruise control.
 A rear seat entertainment system is optional, while Touring Elite models get a larger ultra-wide 16.2-inch display.
 Heated front seats, a navigation system, and leather upholstery are also available.

-The 2016 Odyssey received a Top Safety Pick+ award from the IIHS (for models with forward collision equipped), their highest honor.
+The Odyssey earned a full 5-star overall crash test safety rating from the National Highway Traffic Safety Administration (NHTSA).
 Side-impact and three-row side curtain airbags are standard, along with active front head restraints, antilock brakes, a rearview camera, and electronic stability system with traction control.
 A blind spot warning system, expanded view driver’s mirror, forward collision warning, and lane departure warning are available.